bea0091/palgorithm/FA20_Project/README.md

-This project is for 2020 fall quarter!
+# This project is for 2020 fall quarter.